Invariance principles for random walks in random environment on trees: Examples

 We introduce the one-dimensional RWRE considered early in the works of \cite{sinai1982limit} and \cite{solomon1975random} (see also \cite{golosov1984localization} and \cite{kesten1986limit}) and studied extensively subsequently by many authors (we refer to \cite{ofer2004random} for a detailed account).
 Given a sequence $\om=(\om_{z}^{-})_{z\in \mathbb{Z}}$ of i.i.d. random variables taking values in (0,1) and defined on a probability space $(\Omega,\mathcal{F},P)$, the one-dimensional RWRE is the Markov chain $X=((X_n)_{n\ge 0},\mathbf{P}_{\om}^u,u\in \mathbb{Z})$ defined by $X_0=0$ and

 for any given $\om$.
 Let $\rho_z:=\om_z^{-}/\om_z^{+}$, $z\in \mathbb{Z}$ and assume that

 The first assumption ensures that the one-dimensional RWRE is recurrent, $P$-a.s. $\om$, while the second forces the environment to be non-deterministic.
-The last assumption, called uniform ellipticity, is usually used in the context of RWRE for technical reasons.
+The last assumption, called uniform ellipticity, is used in the context of RWRE to ensure the absence of local traps, which can appear in the elliptic setting.

 Sina\u{\i} \cite{sinai1982limit} showed that there exists a non-trivial random variable $b_1: \Omega\to \mathbb{R}$, whose law was characterized later independently by Golosov \cite{golosov1984localization} and Kesten \cite{kesten1986limit}, such that for any $\eta>0$,